ryecarrigan/jenkins-secret-rotation/README.md

 # jenkins-secret-rotation
-This project is intended to help rotate the keys used to rotate encryption keys used by `Secret` and `SecretBytes` stored in Jenkins Credentials.
+This project is intended to help rotate encryption keys used by `Secret` and `SecretBytes` as stored in Jenkins Credentials.

 ## Usage
 Although this process creates backups of the initial keys, it is still recommended for you to create manual backups first.